bingeli1212/nitrile-preview/doc/DOC-contex-translation.md

-- It has been observed that for "starttabulate", when the column is set to "p", and the row contains a mix of normal text, math text, and display math, the row does not allocate enough vertical space to contain the height necessary for the math text such that the bottom part of the top row text would be partially overlapping with the top part of the bottom row text.
+- It has been observed that for "starttabulate", when the column is set to "p", and the row contains a mix of normal text, math text, and display math, the row height is not big enough to hold the math text; the visual effect of this is that the top part of the math text of the lower row touches the bottom part of the text of the upper row.
   For this reason the "lines" fence is implemented using the "startlines" command.

-- The "lines" fence is implemented using the "startlines" command, and "\crlf" is placed after each line except for the last one.
-This is to address the problem of turning all lines into a single line when "startlines" becomes
-  part a head text (section,subsection,etc.) as was seen by slide.js when a solution contains a list of radio button.
-Adding "\crlf" at the end of the lines seems to have fixed the issue on the surface and not have caused any adverse effects
-  for otherwise normal lines.

-- It is not possible to place an inline-diagram inside a table cell; the 'startMPcode" "stopMPcode" commands compiles inside a "starttable" but does not generate any pictures

 - The 'start-stop-formula" command pair is not a complete replacement of a "displaymath" of LATEX, because it places visible whitespaces before and after the formula.
 It does howver, stop placing a indent before the next paragraph after the formula.

+- The 'startlines' command would fail to produce a line-by-line paragraph when it appears inside a 'startsection' command.

 # The \bTABLE problem